-Review: In his directorial debut, Ngenest, Ernest Prakasa crafts a vocal identity conflict as a man of a Chinese descent living in a country with history of discrimination towards his people.
+Review: In his directorial debut, Ngenest, Ernest Prakasa crafts a vocal identity conflict as a man of a Chinese descent living in a country with histories of discrimination towards his people.
 As much as it is poignant, it hilariously leads the audiences to laugh with, instead of laugh at, the subject matter.
-The result is a witty, ironic self-esteem which works at multi-levels: comedy, romance, and satire.
+The result is witty, ironic self-esteem which works at multi-levels: comedy, romance, and satire.

 Interestingly, Chinese families in Indonesia have many stories to share, from their tradition to the food, to the common stereotype that each family owns at least a specific store, which is inherited from generation to generation.
 This stereotype is the epicenter of a poignant family drama Cek Toko Sebelah offers.